ArnaudValensi/xdg-menu-to-awesome-wm/README.md

 xdg-menu-to-awesome-wm
 ======================

-Converts a xdg-menu like gnome menu awesome wm format
+Converts a xdg-menu like gnome menu to awesome wm format

 How To
 ======================